History of The Robert Wood Johnson Hospital in Somerville

 Click to see photos taken of the various rooms when the hospital opened in 1925

 The building, made of brick, was three stories high with a basement.
-The original architect plans show it was 153 feet long and 43 feet deep.
+The original architect's plans show it was 153 feet long and 43 feet deep.
 The long side of the building ran parallel to Rehill Avenue.

 The building was thought to have enough space to be able to handle the increases of patients for decades.
 However, by 1940 it would be desperate for more space.
 They planned to expand, but when the country entered World War II in December of 1941 all civilian building projects were put on hold.